David-Golacis/Product-Sales-Analysis/README.md

 ![Figure 6](https://github.com/David-Golacis/Product-Sales-Analysis/blob/main/Charts/Figure%206.%20Total%20Revenue%20per%20Week.png)

 Lastly, the revenue could be monitored using the average week-over-week growth metric, which currently stands at 0.15% and would need to remain at a positive value to continue seeing an increase in revenue.
-The weekly changes are visualised below in Figure 7.
+The weekly changes are visualised below in Figure 7, where it can be seen that, at the present, this criteria is being satisfied on week 6 at 0.39%.

 > [Average WoW growth calculation code](https://github.com/David-Golacis/Product-Sales-Analysis/blob/main/Scripts/16.%20Average%20WoW%20growth%20calculation.txt).